iapyeh/GGeditor/docs/User Guide.rst

 Binding the document to a file in repository
 --------------------------------------------

-You can provide your account and credentials for binding the document to a file in the Github repository.
+You can provide your account credentials for binding the document to a file in the Github repository.
 Here is the process diagram:

 \ |IMG19|\